 Best suggestions for better management:

-40. Find your most suitable product and order in bulk so you'll always be "ready."
+- Find your most suitable product and order in bulk, or set up auto delivery, so you'll always be "ready."

 Try this practical, honest advice:

 - If the condition is curable, get the appropriate treatment.
 If not, move on and find the best absorbent products for your needs.

 - If you're under the care of a professional physical therapist, follow his or her instructions and recommendations.